biocuration/isb2023/index.md

-Following the virtual installments of the Annual Biocuration Conference in 2021 and 2022 due to the pandemic, we are pleased to announce that the 2023 edition will return to a fully in-person meeting in Padova, Italy from Tuesday, April 25th, to Friday, April 28th, 2023.
+Following the virtual installments of the Annual Biocuration Conference in 2021 and 2022 due to the pandemic, we are pleased to announce that the 2023 edition will return to a fully in-person meeting in Padova, Italy from Monday, April 24th, to Wednesday, April 26th, 2023.

 ## Registration